workadventure/workadventure/docs/map-building/inline-editor/entity-editor/index.md

 Object depth is a way to define how your Woka will be displayed while walking through the object.
 You can use depth preset or define your own by selecting "Custom".

 - Standing : Your Woka will be displayed behind the object
-- On the floor: Your Woka will walk through the object
+- On the floor: Your Woka will walk upon the object
 - Custom : Move the blue selector near the object to define the point where the Woka will be displayed behind the object

 ![Upload Form 2](../../images/editor/entity-upload/upload-form-2.png)

 ### Floating object

 By default, a custom object can be placed on the map guided by a grid.
-By leaving this parameter unchecked, you can click on the image to define the collide parameter (define if your Woka can walk through the object or he need to walk around it).
+By leaving this parameter unchecked, you can click on the image to define the collide parameter (define if your Woka can walk through the object or if he needs to walk around it).
-If you check the parameter, the custom object can by placed freely on the map and you will not have the opportunity to define collide.
+If you check the "floating object" checkbox, your object can by placed freely on the map.
+It does not stick to the grid anymore.
+However, you will not have the opportunity to define a collision grid anymore.

 ![Upload Form 3](../../images/editor/entity-upload/upload-form-3.png)

-Note : This parameter is <strong>NOT EDITABLE</strong> after upload.
-A floating object will never have a collide edition.
+Note : The "floating object" checkbox is <strong>NOT EDITABLE</strong> after upload.
+A floating object will never have a collision grid.

 ## Editing an object